 The old Arab verse found hanging on the walls of many Arab homes reaches its epitome in Beit Wakil – one of Aleppo’s finest hidden retreats.

-“The way we treat our patrons in the exotic atmosphere of this 450 year old Aleppo home, once the abode of a wealthy family, never fails to entice them to return again and again to enjoy our hospitality and fine foods.”
+“The way we treat our patrons in the exotic atmosphere of this 450-year-old Aleppo home, once the abode of a wealthy family, never fails to entice them to return again and again to enjoy our hospitality and fine foods.”
 He went on to explain: “We take pride in our food, which is the traditional Aleppo food.
-Our chefs take care in preparing their dishes – a good number the speciality of the house like Kabab al-Karaz (meat balls with cherries) and Karabaj (Aleppo type cookies).
+Our chefs take care in preparing their dishes – a good number the specialty of the house like Kabab al-Karaz (meatballs with cherries) and Karabaj (Aleppo type cookies).
 Word of mouth then takes over to bring in the customers.”

 Beit Wakil is located in the Jdaideh area, a particularly picturesque quarter full of old Arab residences.
 In the last few decades, a good many of these have been converted into hotels and restaurants that serve the famous and delicious cuisine of Aleppo – the best in the Middle East.

 However, when visitors step through the portal into the courtyard, a magical oriental fairytale world awaits them.
-A marble fountain overshadowed by jasmine and lemon trees, a majestic arch, breathtaking relief and tracery work, coloured marble flooring, elegant ornamented woodwork, and arabesque glass windows give one an impression of history, richness and splendour.
+A marble fountain overshadowed by jasmine and lemon trees, a majestic arch, breathtaking relief, and tracery work, colored marble flooring, elegant ornamented woodwork, and arabesque glass windows gives one an impression of history, richness, and splendor.